 Research show kids treasure family beach vacation more than toys

-Research shows beach vacations for British or American kids are their most treasured childhood memories while for Filipinos and other Asians perhaps, going to Boracay or Bohol beaches top the memory bank.
-I know this because tell-tales of fun and happy memories at the beach is always a favorite topic among friends and family, especially now that we live in the cold-weather state of Chicago.
+Research shows beach vacations for British or American kids are their most treasured childhood memories while for Filipinos and other Asians, perhaps, going to Boracay or Bohol top the memory bank.

-Remember the times when you were feeling down and you see a memorable family vacation photo that shifts your down moment?
-Life will not always be rosy that is why the Apostle Paul reminds us to dwell, meaning stay on these memories or character, that is excellent or praiseworthy things.
+Remember when you were feeling down and see a memorable vacation photo that lifts your moment?
+Life will not always be rosy; that is why the Apostle Paul reminds us to dwell “lovely” character.
+In this case, “lovely memories.”
 (Philippians 4:8)

 Do it now